Cannulated Screws for Femoral Neck Fracture

 - this is the optimal position for fracture fixation, assuming that a satisfactory reduction is obtained;

-- advantage is that it is easy to directed the guide pins into the femoral neck and head, since an AP and surgical lateral flourscopic
+- advantage is that it is easy to directed the guide pins into the femoral neck and head, since an AP and surgical lateral

-view can be obtained w/o having to move the patient's hip;
+flourscopic view can be obtained w/o having to move the patient's hip;

-- disadvantage is that if reduction slips, it can be difficult to re-reduce the hip while the hip is in extended position on fracture table;
+- disadvantage is that if reduction slips, it can be difficult to re-reduce the hip while the hip is in extended position

 - lateral position: